 - Your heart pounds or beats erratically.

 - You use food, alcohol, or drugs to relax.

-Serotonin is a neurotransmitter responsible for happiness and positive mood.
+Serotonin is a neurotransmitter primarily responsible for happiness and positive mood.

-A low serotonin level is often associated with these symptoms:
+A low serotonin level is associated with these signs and symptoms:

 - You crave carbohydrates and sometimes binge on them.